stevekm/reportIT/README.md

 # run the reports
 $ code/run_samplesheet.py samplesheets/samplesheet.tsv -rq
 ```

+### Program Validation
+As a safety feature against undesired usage, the `run_samplesheet.py` script includes self-validating features to make sure the following items are set correctly before running the pipeline:
+- check that the proper `git` branch is currently in use
+- check that the proper output directory has been symlinked
+These validations can be skipped by adding the `--debug` argument to the script.

 # Analysis Report Example

 An HTML formatted analysis overview report displays the significant variants found across all samples in the run.
 'SC' control samples are shown in a separate table (hidden by default).